biona001/ghostknockoff-gwas-reproducibility/README.md

 - `SummaryStatInfo.txt` (4KB) contains summaries for the 10 Alzheimer Disease studies (sample size, human genome build...etc)
 - `refGene_hg38.txt` (24MB) contains more gene information necessary for making Manhattan plots

-## Example: Running the Alzheimers Diseases analyses

-First clone this repository:
+### 3. Cloning the current repository

 ```
 git clone https://github.com/biona001/ghostknockoff-gwas-reproducibility.git
 ```

+## Example: Running the Alzheimers Diseases analyses

 The main GhostBasil pipeline is implemented in `src/GKL_RunAnalysis_All.R` file.
 It can be ran via: